Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

 \emph{Schemes.} We evaluate \tool against the repairing module of MAC-SQL, DIN-SQL, CHESS, and DEA-SQL, by comparing their repairing result of the corresponding generated SQL queries.
-We also compare \tool with the five basic repairing methods discussed in Section~\ref{sec:method_effectiveness}.
+We also compare \tool with the five basic repairing methods in Section~\ref{sec:method_effectiveness}.

+To make a fair comparison, in each setting, \tool incorporates the same LLM that generates the SQL queries as its backend.

-\emph{Targets.} We use two groups of benchmarks: (a) We adopt the benchmark of Section~\ref{sec:errors}, except for gold errors and \code{flight\_1} database due to their low quality, as discussed in Section~\ref{sec:error_bench_quality}.
-To ensure consistency, we reuse the generated SQL queries from Section~\ref{sec:errors}; (b) To evaluate \tool's generalizability, we randomly select 10 databases (1,179 text-to-SQL tasks) from \bird training split and 20 databases (1,032 text-to-SQL tasks) from \spider test split, which is not included in our earlier study.
-We then use MAC-SQL with GPT-3.5 to generate SQL queries for repairing.
+\emph{Targets.} We use two groups of Text-to-SQL tasks. (a) We adopt the benchmark of Section~\ref{sec:errors}, except for gold errors and \code{flight\_1} database due to their low quality, as discussed in Section~\ref{sec:error_bench_quality}.
+To ensure consistency, we reuse the generated SQL queries from Section~\ref{sec:errors}; (b) To evaluate \tool's generalizability, we randomly select 10 databases with 1,179 tasks from \bird training split (as its test split is closed-source) and 20 databases with 1,032 tasks from \spider test split, which are not included in our earlier study.
+We further adopt the dev and seed splits (599 text-to-SQL tasks) of \sciencebenchmark~\cite{scibench}, a most recent and challenging Text-to-SQL benchmark with different task types from \bird and \spider.
+We then use MAC-SQL to generate SQL queries as targets.